-For the year ending 31 January 2019, the key priorities for Witan Pacific include:
+For the year ending 31 January 2020, the key priorities for Witan Pacific include:

 - Investment.
-Monitor and manage the portfolio managers with the objective of delivering good returns to shareholders whilst assessing the risk approach of each portfolio manager. - Governance.
+Monitor and manage the portfolio managers with the objective of delivering outperformance of the benchmark to shareholders whilst assessing the risk approach of each portfolio manager.
+The Board is committed to securing outperformance of the benchmark and therefore announced that, if outperformance is not achieved between 1 February 2019 and 31 January 2021, proposals will be put to shareholders, including a full cash exit at close to NAV. - Governance.
 Ensure effective oversight of all service providers and compliance with all applicable rules and guidelines, and monitor supplier risk including cyber risk. - Costs.
-Monitor and manage costs carefully, with a view to achieving an ongoing charges ratio in line with the Company's target of less than 1% per annum. - Marketing and Communications.
+Monitor and manage costs carefully, with a view to achieving an ongoing charges ratio in line with the Company's target of 1% or less per annum. - Dividends.
+Continue to grow the dividends in real terms. - Marketing and Communications.
 Communicate Witan Pacific's active multi-manager approach, highlight the distinct pan-Asian investment remit to existing and potential shareholders and raise the profile for retail investors.
 The marketing programme, in combination with the buy-back policy, aims to reduce the Company's discount over time.